Andy Campbell (speedway rider)

 Andy Campbell (born 3 October 1959) is a former speedway rider from England.

 Speedway career

 Campbell rode in the top tier of British Speedway, starting in 1979 and riding for various clubs until 1990.

-He finished second in the Exeter Falcons team averages during the 1984 British League season, which led him to repesting the club in the 1984 British League Riders' Championship, held at Hyde Road on 20 October.
+Campbell finished second in the Exeter Falcons team averages during the 1984 British League season, which led him to repesting the club in the 1984 British League Riders' Championship, held at Hyde Road on 20 October.

 Campbell reached the final of the British Speedway Championship in 1985.

-Andy also came 1st place for three years in a row (1989-1991) for the British Championship, Ice Speedway at Telford.
+Campbell also came in first place for three years in a row (1989-1991) for the British Championship, Ice Speedway at Telford.